 Tiki are the UK’s longest running surf company, still run by the two original founders Tim Heyland and Dave Aldrich-Smith.
 Based in Braunton since 1968 they continue to push the boundaries of surfing technology.
 We’re proud to have these true representatives of British surfing heritage on our team.

 Parkin Estates is a family owned business that manages the award-winning Woolacombe Beach in North Devon.
-They have become one of our corporate partners, helping to create our surf heritage exhibition and events at the Museum of British Surfing,
+They have become one of our corporate partners for 2013 & 2014, helping to create our new annual surf heritage exhibitions and events at the Museum of British Surfing,